Students and Residents

 • Aerospace Medicine Student & Resident Organization (AMSRO) – The Aerospace Medicine Student & Resident Organization (AMSRO) is a growing group of upcoming professionals in the related fields of aerospace medicine that disseminate information regarding career and educational opportunities to its membership.
 AMSRO provides a forum for the unification of undergraduate students, graduate students, professional students, and medical residents interested in aerospace- related fields and for the exchange of insights regarding training programs, research opportunities, and general career development.
 As the official student and resident Constituent Organization of the Aerospace Medical Association, it provides guidance to the Association on matters of interests to students and residents, as well.

-• Case Western Reserve University is offering a Graduate Certificate in Aerospace Physiology.
-This is a 1-year program that will begin in Fall 2023.
-The application deadline is July 15, 2023.
+• Case Western Reserve University is offering a 1-year Graduate Certificate in Aerospace Physiology.
 For more information, visit https://physiology.case.edu/education/graduate-programs/cap-certificate/.

 • John Hopkins Human Spaceflight Lab offers a seminar series, virtual networking happy hours, and journal club for the human spaceflight community.